 In the heart of Oregon’s Steelhead Country, Steelhead Outfitters was born.
 Steelhead Outfitters was formed in 2011 when Sam Sickles bought Riverborne Outfitters, a Deschutes River business he was a partner in.
 The new business was all about Steelhead, Jetboats, Spey Rods and the Deschutes!
 Today Steelhead Outfitters is the busiest fly-fishing guide service in the Columbia River Gorge.
-The heart and sole of our business is Jet boats, fly-fishing, Trout and Summer Steelhead The Steelhead Outfitters experience aims to blend a great guided fishing experience with top notch instruction with the finest equipment available.
-In the end our wish is for clients to have a good time, enjoy the experience and look forward to their return.
+The heart and sole of our business is Jet boats, fly-fishing, Trout and Summer Steelhead.
+We aim to blend the best guided fishing experience with top notch instruction.
+In the end our wish is for clients to have a great time, learn a bunch, enjoy the experience and look forward to their return.

-My journey has allowed me to work with some of the best outfitters in the business, but my program and my philosophy are my own and it goes something like this; Steelhead Outfitters has the best boat on the river, I put people in the best spots at the best times, I make people better, I respect the rules of the road, I only fish elite equipment, we have fun and we catch fish.
+My journey has allowed me to work with some of the best outfitters in the business, but my program and my philosophy are my own and it goes something like this; I run the best boat on the river, I put people in the best spots at the best times, I make people better, I respect the rules of the road, I only fish elite equipment, I have fun and we catch fish.
 I am honest and exceptional at what I do but fishing guides are not gods, we are guides.
-We love what we do and where we do it and people who fish with us do too.
+I love what I do and where I do it and people who fish with me do too.

-I hold a current US Coast Guard License, a Special Recreation Permit through the Bureau of Land Management to operate a powerboat on the Deschutes, both Oregon and Washington Guide Licenses, First Aid and CPR training, I’m heavily insured and bonded, and I look forward to meeting you!
+I hold a current US Coast Guard License, two Special Recreation Permits through the Bureau of Land Management: One to operate on the Deschutes, one to operate on the John Day River.
+I am a licensed Oregon guide and outfitter, have current First Aid and CPR training, I’m heavily insured and bonded, and I look forward to meeting you!

 With close family ties to Sweet Creek and Mapleton, Oregon, Marni Sickles is the real deal original Oregon girl! ”Marn” was pretty much raised in a tent.
 Her people are loggers, commercial fisherman, crabbers and more than a few hippies.
 Yep, a native and an endangered species.
 More importantly, Marn’s in charge of everything that matters and is our camp host during steelhead camp.
 Last year we missed her on a trip and the first thing out of the clients’ mouths was “Where’s Marn?”
 Obviously, we won’t do that again!
 Aside from all that, Marn loves to swing flies and has been nicknamed, among other things, the “Hoover”, because she vacuums up all the fish in a run.
 But seriously, we are glad to have Marn around to keep us straight.
 If you get a chance to spend some time with her, you’ll get used to it, then expect it and be disappointed when she’s not there!